This post may contain affiliate links. Please read our disclosure policy.

 How To Make Cream Scones

-These step-by-step photos and instructions help you visualize how to make a small batch of cream scones.
+These photos and instructions help you visualize how to make this cream scones recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- In a large mixing bowl, stir together flour, sugar, baking powder, and salt.
+- Mix the dry ingredients: In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.

-- In a separate small bowl, whisk together cream, egg yolk, and vanilla.
-Pour into the flour mixture and stir until combined.
+- Combine the wet ingredients: In a small bowl, whisk the cream, egg yolk, and vanilla.
+Pour into the dry ingredients and stir until just combined.

-- Use either a biscuit cutter or the rim of a small drinking glass to cut out 3 to 4 circles from the dough.
+- Cut out the scones: Use a biscuit cutter or the rim of a small glass to cut out 3 to 4 scones.

 Expert Tips